 Barbara’s issuer and hedge fund-related work includes advising on various trading issues in connection with capital raising and business combination transactions (e.g., Rules 101-104 of Regulation M), corporate buyback programs (including compliance with the safe harbor conditions of SEC Rules 10b-18 and 10b5-1), restrictions on short selling in connection with a public offering (Rule 105 of Regulation M), and the establishment and implementation of information barriers to protect against insider trading.

-Ms. Endres has also been involved in the drafting of ABA and SIFMA comment letters on various SEC rulemaking initiatives and has authored or contributed to many of the firm’s client alerts on broker-dealer and market regulation developments.
+Barbara has been involved in the drafting of ABA and SIFMA comment letters on various SEC rulemaking initiatives and has authored or contributed to many of the firm’s client alerts on broker-dealer and market regulation developments.

-From 1995-1997, Ms. Endres served in the SEC’s Division of Market Regulation (now known as the Division of Trading & Markets) in Washington, D.C.
-During her tenure at the SEC, she was responsible for interpreting the rules and regulations administered by the Division and also was substantially involved in several rulemaking initiatives, including the proposal and adoption of Regulation M. From 1991-1995, Ms. Endres practiced private litigation as an associate in the firm’s New York office.
+From 1995-1997, Barbara served in the SEC’s Division of Market Regulation (now the Division of Trading & Markets) in Washington, D.C.
+During her tenure at the SEC, Barbara was responsible for interpreting the rules and regulations administered by the Division and also was substantially involved in several rulemaking initiatives, including the proposal and adoption of Regulation M. From 1991-1995, Barbara practiced private litigation as an associate in the firm’s New York office.